A case of mistaken identity that continues to be repeated

 Edward COUCH

-– Born in 1823, baptised 27 August 1823 in Camberwell, London
+– Baptised 27 August 1823 in Camberwell, London.

-– Son of Captain James Couch (entered Navy 1789, retired 1846), his mother’s name is Mary.
+– Son of Captain James Couch (entered Navy 1789, retired 1846), and Mary.

 Another Edward Couch: